-This fee covers the couple and their workbook, the actual book the class is based on: The Christian Childbirth Handbook, folders and handouts.
+This fee covers the couple and their folders and handouts.
+The book the class is based on is The Christian Childbirth Handbook.

 This course discusses the options available to you and the ways they can affect the labor process in an honest and accurate way.
 You will discover the comfort measures that are most likely to work for you, and explore the decisions you will need to make as you plan for your baby’s birth.
 Discover the common side effects of pain relief medications and the choices you have using alternative methods to reduce pain naturally.